wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/275-cablegram-department-of-trade-to-renouf.md

 In summary Mr Lipkowski felt that ‘Australia’s doubts and concerns in relation to the EEC were not justified in the long term’.
 The EEC was concerned about the problem of its agricultural surpluses, it favoured world commodity agreements, the CET was generally low and the EEC was trade expansive in outlook.

 Comment: Mr Lipkowski’s approach during the discussions was in keeping with most of his press and other comments while in Australia.
 He put out strongly the line that there was nothing for Australia to be worried about.
 The EEC was a very outward looking body which had made a significant contribution to the expansions of world trade.
-In fact one could be forgiven for believing that the EEC were the greatest free traders in existence today.1
+In fact one could be forgiven for believing that the EEC were the greatest free traders in existence today.[1](#f1)

 1  An unidentified source in Foreign Affairs has minuted at the foot of this document: ‘Cynical, sarcastic, and reflecting Trade’s aggressive attitude to the Community.
 No wonder there is little sympathy for us and no wonder Lipkowski was rigid.
 It’s time we looked at results of McEwen approach.’

+[NAA: A1838, 727/4/2 PART 11]